GCOOS/erddap2agol/README.md

 ## Major Features
 - Manage your ERDDAP data on ArcGIS Online at a variety of time-scales or data types!
-- Explore data on 63 ERDDAP services with search featur
+- Explore data on 63 ERDDAP services with search features
 - Create ERDDAP data in batch.
 - NRT: 7 day moving window, Level 1.
 (Available now!)
 - Glider DAC Line Segments: Create multiline HFLs from the Glider DAC ERDDAP (Available now!)